Asymptotic inference with flexible covariate adjustment under rerandomization and stratified rerandomization: Extensions to stratified rerandomization

 \subsection{Defining stratified rerandomization}

-In practice, we may want to control the treatment imbalance on $\bX^r$ at level $t$ and, meanwhile, eliminate the treatment imbalance on certain categorical variables.
-We refer to this design as stratified rerandomization \citep{wang2023rerandomization}.
-Compared to rerandomization defined in Section~\ref{sec: trt-assign}, this design further ensures a perfectly balanced assignment within each stratum.
-To formally define this scheme, we first introduce stratified randomization without rerandomization.
-Stratified (block) randomization refers to a randomization scheme that achieves exact balance within each pre-specified stratum.
-Let $S \in \bX$ be a categorical baseline variable encoding the randomization strata, e.g., $S$ taking values in $\mathcal{S}=\{\textup{male smoker},\ \textup{female smoker},\ \textup{male non-smoker},\ \textup{female non-smoker}\}$ if the randomization strata are defined by sex and smoking status.
-Within each randomization stratum, a size-$k$ permutation block with $\pi k$ ones and $(1-\pi)k$ zeros in random order is independently sampled to assign the treatment for the first $k$ participants (1 for treatment and 0 for control).
+Stratified rerandomization is effective when we want to control the imbalance on $\bX^r$ at level $t$ but eliminate the imbalance on certain categorical variables via stratification \citep{wang2023rerandomization}.
+To formalize this scheme, we first introduce stratified randomization without rerandomization. {Stratified (block) randomization refers to a scheme that achieves exact balance within each pre-specified stratum.
+Let $S \in \bX$ be a categorical baseline variable encoding the randomization strata with domain $\mathcal{S}$.
+For example, $S$ takes values in $\mathcal{S}=\{\textup{male smoker},\ \textup{female smoker},\ \textup{male non-smoker},\ \textup{female non-smoker}\}$ if the strata are defined by sex and smoking status.
+We assume the domain $\mathcal{S}$ has fixed size with $P(S =s ) > 0$ for each $s \in \mathcal{S}$, which precludes matched-pair designs.
+Assumption 1 implies that $S_1,\dots, S_n$ are independent and identically distributed. }

+{Within each randomization stratum, a size-$k$ permutation block with $\pi k$ ones and $(1-\pi)k$ zeros in random order is independently sampled to assign the treatment for the first $k$ participants (1 for treatment and 0 for control).
 When a permutation block is exhausted, a new one is sampled to assign the treatment for the next $k$ participants.
-The block size $k$ is chosen to make $\pi k$ an integer.
-Unlike simple randomization where treatment assignment is independent, stratified randomization directly introduces correlation among treatment assignment and observed data $(\bO_1,\dots, \bO_n)$.
+In practice, the block size $k$ is chosen to make $\pi k$ an integer, and a smaller $k$ yields a stronger balance at intermediate stages of enrollment but increases predictability of future outcomes.
+However, {size-$k$ permutation blocks will be first-order equivalent to complete randomization asymptotically \citep{bugni2018}, and thus different choices of $k$ do not influence our asymptotic results.} Unlike simple randomization where treatment assignment is independent, stratified randomization directly introduces correlation among treatment assignment and observed data $(\bO_1,\dots, \bO_n)$.}

 Stratified rerandomization combines stratified randomization and rerandomization through the following steps.
 First, we generate $\widetilde{A}_1,\dots, \widetilde{A}_n$ by stratified randomization based on randomization strata $\{S_1,\dots, S_n\}$ and parameter $\pi \in (0,1)$.
 Second, we compute